Facing School Discipline

 You do not have a constitutional right to an education.

-In fact, Michigan law requires a school district to permanently expel a student who possesses a dangerous weapon, commits arson or criminal sexual conduct, or physically assaults a school employee, volunteer, or contractor.
+In fact, Michigan law requires a school district to permanently expel a student who intentionally possesses a firearm with an intent to use it.
 This means you are expelled from ALL public schools in the state for 180 days and no public school is ever obligated to reinstate you.

-NOTE: School boards do not have to expel for possession of a weapon if the student establishes one of the following exceptions:
+NOTE: School boards do not have to expel for possession of a firearm if the student establishes one of the following exceptions:

 (a) The object or instrument possessed by the pupil was not possessed by the pupil for use as a weapon, or for direct or indirect delivery to another person for use as a weapon.